icebert04/icebert04.github.io/about.md

 Hi!
 My name is Francis Isberto.
 The Creator of Friendillion.

-I'm a Writer, part-time Entrepreneur and a Content Marketing Consultant.
+I'm a Writer, part-time Entrepreneur, and a Content Marketing Consultant.

 ![Francis and Nia](/images/Friendillion 2.jpg)